 What Shoes Do I Wear with a Navy Suit?

 Navy is the most formal of the blues and can often replace black except for in the most formal of situations.
 Navy has a natural classical formality and evokes tradition and trustworthiness.
 If you already have a black suit, it's a solid next buy and is flattering to most skin tones.

 But what shoes match a navy suit?
-Combining a navy suit with brown shoes is a no brainer — black shoes and a navy suit can look jarring together, similar but not quite the same.
+Combining navy blue slacks with brown shoes is a no brainer — black shoes and a navy suit can look jarring together, similar but not quite the same.
 Navy shoes with a navy suit is a bit too matchy (and who really wants navy shoes?).
 Brown shoes perfectly compliment a navy suit without looking overdone.

-Keep in mind, since the navy is formal, aim for a formal shoe type such as an Oxford and formal tone of brown such as a chestnut.
+Keep in mind, since the navy is formal, aim for a formal shoe type such as an Oxford and formal tone of brown such as a chestnut brown shoes.
 This should have you looking polished and ready for the office or an evening out.

 Can I Wear Black Shoes with a Blue Suit?

 Every man should have at least one pair of formal black shoes in his wardrobe.
 And if you've just bought a new blue suit, you might not want to immediately run out and purchase new shoes as well.
 Black shoes are ubiquitous and will match with almost anything.

 While they might not have the personality or flair of brown shoes, they often can pair well with a blue suit.
 As with pairing brown shoes, match the style of shoes with the style of suit.
 In general, black shoes will tend to give a more formal feeling so if you're trying to dress down a suit, it might not be a good fit.